thoughtspot/thoughtspot.github.io/_complex-search/about-cumulative-formulas.md

      ![]({{ site.baseurl }}/images/cumulative_sum_table.png "Cumulative Sum Table")

     A headline box displaying the cumulative sum within the entire table will appear at the bottom.
-You can click on it to toggle between different aggregations.
+You can click it to toggle between different aggregations.